FadyMohareb/cramer/README.md

 `$ npm run-script build`

-## Genoverse 2.0 workflow
+## CRAMER workflow

-Genoverse 2.0 consists of multiple web pages backed by a node server, and a mongo database.
+CRAMER consists of multiple web pages backed by a node server, and a mongo database.
 It provides a number of web pages to assist with setting up and visualising genomic tracks (**Fig. 1**), with the actual genome browser page as the main gateway for the program.
 It is made up